LumexUI/composable/README.md

 > Is a source-first, composable UI approach viable in the Blazor ecosystem?

-If the answer is "no", that’s still a valuable outcome.
+If the answer is "no", that's still a valuable outcome.